-During the period under review, 70 fires on CapeNature-managed land were reported, and resulted in a burnt area of 27 181 hectares (Figure 1).
-These fires were reported from, among other, the Cederberg, Groot Winterhoek, Riverlands, Walker Bay, Kogelberg, Limietberg, Waterval, Hottentots Holland, Anysberg, Swartberg and Gamkaberg Nature Reserves.
-The largest fire (5 998 ha) occurred in the Gamkaberg/Rooiberg Nature Reserve Complex in January 2023.
-In comparison, there were 87 fires responded to during the 2021/22 fire season resulting in 29 916 ha burned.
+During the period under review, CapeNature responded to 89 fires.
+These fires resulted in a burnt area of 73 67 I ha (Figure I) of which 22 762 ha were on CapeNature managed land.
+These fires were reported from, among others, Groot Winterhoek, Walker Bay, Kogelberg, Limietberg, Waterval, Hottentots Holland, and Gamkaberg Nature Reserves.
+The largest fire (27 544.91) occurred in the Waterval Nature Reserve during January 2024 and burnt a total of 11 495.19 hectares.
+In comparison, there were 73 fires responded to during the 2022/23 fire season resulting in 27 180 hectares burned.
 During the reporting period, the Large-Scale Rapid Attack effort by CapeNature and all partners involved proved effective, with most fires being contained quickly before they could extend to multi-day events.
 The main cause of wildfires during this reporting period remained human-induced ignitions.